 Regular sugar gives the cookies crispy edges while still being chewy in the middle.
 If you prefer biscuits that are chewy throughout, you can use light brown sugar, dark brown sugar or coconut sugar.

-Desiccated coconut (finely shredded coconut) for flavour and texture!
+Desiccated coconut (finely shredded coconut) for flavour and texture.
 If you don't want to use coconut, I recommend making my vegan oatmeal cookies.

-How to make vegan Anzac biscuits
+Tips for making vegan Anzac biscuits

 For soft and chewy biscuits, bake them for 12 minutes.